pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 ## Overview

-Curler profiles in Curling I/O are persistent and can be used again for future registrations in the same or future seasons or even at other clubs or membership associations without needing to re-enter all of your information.
+Curler profiles in Curling IO are persistent and can be used again for future registrations in the same or future seasons or even at other clubs or membership associations without needing to re-enter all of your information.

 You can also create profiles for your children or someone you are a legal guardian for, all on the same account.